Health Crisis & Marriage Considerations

 ✅ Annual Check-Up: Review legal and financial documents yearly or after major life changes.

 Don’t wait until a crisis strikes to discover legal red tape.
-Take control today:

 ✅ Draft your POA and Advance Directive.